dummifiedme/TheNotebook/NotesVault/1 Projects/UPSC/GS2/Constitutionalism.md

 4. **Temporariness of the government --> Elected governments**
 5. **Free Press/Media**
 6. **Independent Judiciary**

+#### Comparison with western idea of constitutionalism
+The ==western idea of constitutionalism is negative== in orientation as it principally seeks to ==restrict, limit and dis-empower the state==.
+Ideally the state must also be empowered adequately to enable it to deliver on governance agenda.
+Thus, ==the right balance== has to be stuck between the needs of checking operation and preventing chaos in the society.

 ---
 TARGET DECK
 UPSC::General Studies 2